tatsuya98/RealTimeChat/README.md

 ### Installing
 1. fork the project
 2. download the project using git clone
-3. install using npm install you must also do this while in the frontend folder
+3. install using npm install you must also do this for the frontend folder

 ### Executing program
  npm run dev when in the front end folder and ctr shift f5 in vs or click the debug icon